 Scottish Hazards carries out a wide range of work:

 Preventative Advice, Support and Training

 The Scottish Hazards Centre has been operational since October 2015 and provides support and advice to workers and members of local communities on all aspects of occupational health and safety.
 To date that has included a wide range of issues, including asbestos risks; provision of work equipment; unlawful deductions in respect of safety training courses; absence management processes; school playground safety; housing stock refurbishment; and many more.

 Scottish Hazards is also a key member of the Partnership on Health and Safety in Scotland (PHASS), alongside representatives from the HSE, Scottish Government, trade unions, and so on.

-The work of PHASS is to be focussed in the coming years on delivery of the Scottish Plan for Action on Safety and Health (SPlASH).
-Scottish Hazards is taking the lead on two aspects of the plan on social care and waste and recycling.
+The work of PHASS is to be focused in the coming years on delivery of the Scottish Plan for Action on Safety and Health (SPlASH).
+Scottish Hazards is taking the lead on two aspects of the plan on social care, waste and recycling.
 Partnerships are being built between employers, trade unions and others.

 Though based and operating in Scotland, Scottish Hazards has links across the UK, Europe and beyond.
 Trustees play an active role in the UK Hazards Campaign and the European Work Hazards Network.
 Strong links also exist with the Asian Network for the Rights of Occupational and Environmental Victims.

 Closer to home, we refer to other advice centres across the country, including the Greater Manchester Hazards Centre (GMHC) and the London Hazards Centre to whom referrals can be made.
 And it is from GMHC that another organisation operates that is close to Louise's heart.